ChristopherKlix/haw_coding_challenge/exercises/exercise_00/README.md

-# Exercise 00 - Hello REE
+# Exercise 00 - Hello REE!

 This first exercise is a warm-up exercise to get you started with the Coding Challenge 2022.